roshan-research/hazm/README.md

 then **download [resources.zip (~4 MB)](https://github.com/sir-kokabi/resources/releases/download/0.9.0/resources.zip)** and extract it to a to a folder named `resources` in the root of your project.

+## Pretrained-Models

-Finally if you do not want to train and use your own model, you can download our pre-trained models:
+Finally if you want to use our pretrained models, you can download it from the links below:

 | **Module name**          | **Size** |
 |:------------------------ |:-------- |